 Get started with Azure Automation State Configuration

 If you want a sample environment that is already set up without following the steps described in this article, you can use the Azure Automation Managed Node template.
-This template sets up a complete State Configuration (DSC) environment, including an Azure VM that is managed by State Configuration (DSC).
+This template sets up a complete State Configuration (DSC) environment, including an Azure virtual machine managed by State Configuration (DSC).

 Prerequisites